microsoft/bedrock/docs/fabrikate/README.md

 A Walkthrough Deploying a Bedrock Environment](../azure-simple/README.md).

 ## Manifest
 The target manifest for Fabrikate is shown under the heading [Run the application](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#run-the-application).
-Copy the `.yaml` file provided in this section and create a file accessible to bash or Windows Subsystem for Linux (WSL Ubuntu).
+Copy the `.yaml` file provided in this section and create a file accessible in bash or Windows Subsystem for Linux (WSL Ubuntu).

 ## Fabrikate
 Download the latest version of Fabrikate CLI on your local machine from [releases](https://github.com/microsoft/fabrikate/releases).
 Unzip the appropriate binary and put fab in your path.
 The only tools you need to have installed are the fab CLI tool, helm, and git.